Master of Social Work — Advanced Standing Program

 If a student must take a leave of absence from the program due to an illness, accident, or other substantial reason that impair their ability to continue coursework or field internship they must submit a written request explaining reasons for requesting a leave.
 All incomplete coursework or fieldwork must be completed within two years from the date of his or her original start.
 If they are unable to complete the program in that time frame, they will be dismissed from the program.

-The director must approve leaves of absence for the Master of Social Work program.
+The program must approve leaves of absence for the Master of Social Work Program.

 Graduation Requirements